- Our People

 MMM provides merger and acquisition assistance at every stage, from planning strategic considerations involved in structuring and financing transactions to negotiating effectively to fully capitalize on the business opportunities presented.
 The firm works with companies and their directors to formulate and implement an acquisition strategy, respond to acquisition invitations of other bidders, and structure strategic joint ventures involving multiple parties and lines of business.
 We also conduct due diligence on the government contract portfolios of acquisition targets.
 When needed, our team relies on the depth of our full corporate to bring in needed expertise to successfully advise clients and close deals.

 Termination of a government contract or subcontract before the completion of a performance can present significant challenges for any contractor.
-In cases where the government or a higher tier contractor has terminated a contract, whether for its convenience or for alleged default, MMM works with our clients to identify, analyze, and respond to the fact and legal issues raised by the termination.
-We help clients prepare and defend termination settlement proposals when required and, where appropriate, challenge the government’s (or higher tier contractor’s) allegations of non-performance in cases of termination for default.
-Often, when we are engaged prior to a formal adverse action by the government or higher tier contractor, we are able to help the contractor demonstrate the non-existence of the alleged failure of performance, and where appropriate, to develop, negotiate, and implement a corrective action plan to respond to the concerns and avoid termination.
+In cases where the government or a higher tier contractor has terminated a contract, whether for its convenience or for alleged default, MMM works with contractors to identify, analyze, and respond to the fact and legal issues raised by the termination.
+We help contractors prepare and defend termination settlement proposals when required and, where appropriate, challenge the government’s (or higher tier contractor’s) allegations of non-performance in cases of termination for default.
+Often, when we are engaged prior to formal adverse action by the government or higher tier contractor, we are able to help the contractor demonstrate the non-existence of the alleged failure of performance, and where appropriate, to develop, negotiate, and implement a corrective action plan or settlement to respond to the concerns and avoid termination.